 You watch a tomato start from a flower.
 It slowly gets bigger and bigger, and then it starts to slowly change its color from green to yellowish, to orange and finally to that beautiful deep tomato red.
 You watch that tomato daily, waiting for the optimal time to pick it, its a day by day thing.
-You think to yourself, “one more day and this tomato will be perfect for my lunch…just a sprinkling of salt on a sun warmed tomato…oh my!”
-So you head to your garden on ‘the day', look at your tomato and sink to the ground in utter sadness!
+You think to yourself, “one more day and this tomato will be perfect for my lunch…just a sprinkling of salt on a sun-warmed tomato…oh my!”
+So you head to your garden on ‘the day’, look at your tomato and sink to the ground in utter sadness!
 In the time between your decision to wait one more day and today, it seems a Mockingbird was waiting for the perfect time to feast on your tomato and beat you to the punch!
 OR Your zucchinis are flowering and producing zucchini one day and then the next, the plant begins to wilt and die!
-You're the victim of the dreaded Squash Vine Borer (man I hate those things!)
+You’re the victim of the dreaded Squash Vine Borer (man I hate those things!)
 You had so many plans for your bumper crop of zucchini!
-I mean, you've heard the stories of gardeners leaving bags of zucchini on their neighbors' doors overnight just to get rid of them and you barely got 2 before you're whole crop bit the dust.
+I mean, you’ve heard the stories of gardeners leaving bags of zucchini on their neighbors’ doors overnight just to get rid of them and you barely got 2 before your whole crop bit the dust.
 OR You head to your garden this morning to pick some Kale, only to find it looking like lace thanks to a bunch of green caterpillars.

 Every gardener knows these frustrations.
 But when you do beat the birds to THAT PERFECT TOMATO, all your frustrations are soon forgotten.